jcheong0428/jcheong0428.github.io/_posts/2018-02-16-Korean_Politicians_with_fake_twitter_followers.md

 second at Jan 2012 (9K followers),third at Dec 2012 (12K followers), and fourth at Jan 2016 (8K followers).
-Although these times coincide with crucial political events for Park (she announced to run for president in Jul 2010, became head of the party in Dec 2011, and won the election in Dec 2012), it still seems odd that mass amounts of people would **create accounts** within a sort period of time to start following her over time.
-The more natural process would be to have had created Twitter accounts at distributed times but start following her around the same time in response to a political event.
+Although these times coincide with crucial political events for Park (she announced to run for president in Jul 2010, became head of the party in Dec 2011, and won the election in Dec 2012), it still seems odd that mass amounts of people would **create accounts** within a sort period of time to start following her over time. **It is highly likely that increase in followers happen in waves or in surges at times when the politician is receiving a lot of attention.
+HOWEVER, it is highly unusual that a distinct portion of your followers created their accounts at almost the same time.**
-From this exercise, we could venture a guess that if Park's account has fake bot followers, they may have been created at those times with histogram peaks.
+And this is exactly the pattern we see in the histogram.

 <br><br>